mxagar/streamlit_guide/Streamlit_Guide.md

 - [`runtime.txt`](runtime.txt): Python version for Heroku deployment.
 - [`requirements.txt`](requirements.txt): requirements for the app.

-In addition to those files and the web app, we also need any extra file that the web app might require (e.g., the pickle, etc.).
+In addition to those files and the web app, we also need any extra file that the web app might require (e.g., the pickle file, etc.).

 In the following, I explain first how to create those deployment files.
 Then, the deployment process is explained.